Keyboard use in Windows

 Windows in general

 The regular menus of an active window can be accessed by pressing F10 or (left) Alt, after which arrow keys can be used to go through the menus (letter keys corresponding to the underlined letters of menu options also work).
 Once the menu opens, options can be chosen with arrow or letter keys.
 In general, when letter keys can be used, the arrow keys will also work to go through the options.
-And possible keyboard shortcuts are given behind the options.
+Possible keyboard shortcuts are given behind the options.

 With Alt-Tab one can switch between the windows one has open.
 Push Tab repeatedly while holding Alt.

-Alt-F4 closes the active window.
+Alt-F4 closes the active window, and eventually the operating system itself.

 Alt-Enter shows the properties of the selected object.

-Internet Explorer
+Internet browser

 Alt-d activates the address bar, after which one can type a U.R.L.

-Arrow keys - slow scrolling
+Arrow keys — Slow up and down scrolling

 PageUp, PageDown - Fast scrolling